arzazada/rke2_vcloud/README.md

-# Build RKE2 Kubernetes server on VMWare VColud
+# Build RKE2 Kubernetes cluster on VMWare VColud

 With this terraformer code, you can build a single cluster on a single availability zone